-- IX.
-Registered student organizations complying with the criteria and responsibilities listed above have the following rights and benefits: - A. Use of the University name in association with the organization in the manner designated by the institution. - B. Use of University facilities, at no charge or at reduced charge, in accordance with applicable policies for meetings and activities.
-Facilities shall be granted on a priority basis to registered student organizations or departments in an objective manner based on the consistency of the proposed use of the facilities with the purpose of the organization as stated in its constitution. - C. Solicitation of membership on campus under the organization's name. - D. Use of campus bulletin boards and other designated posting areas according to policies on posting in this Griffin Scratch. - E. Access to campus services, leadership programs, the expertise of a faculty or staff advisor, representation in student government, the advice and counsel of the Center of Leadership and Community Engagement staff and appropriate communication resources on campus. - F. The request of student activity funding from appropriate sources. - G. Access to the 4th floor Medaille Hall with a key code to the student organization president. - H. Listing of the organization in the official publications of the University. - I. Access to campus services such as audiovisual equipment, inter-campus mail, etc. - J. The right to actively promote the goals, purpose, identity, programs and activities of the organization.
+Registered student organizations complying with the criteria and responsibilities listed above have the following rights and benefits:

+- Use of the University name in association with the organization in the manner designated by the institution. - Use of University facilities, at no charge or at reduced charge, in accordance with applicable policies for meetings and activities.
+Facilities shall be granted on a priority basis to registered student organizations or departments in an objective manner based on the consistency of the proposed use of the facilities with the purpose of the organization as stated in its constitution. - Solicitation of membership on campus under the organization's name. - Use of campus bulletin boards and other designated posting areas according to policies on posting in this Griffin Scratch. - Access to campus services, leadership programs, the expertise of a faculty or staff advisor, representation in student government, the advice and counsel of the Center of Leadership and Community Engagement staff and appropriate communication resources on campus.

+- The request of student activity funding from appropriate sources. - Access to the 4th floor Medaille Hall with a key code to the student organization president. - Listing of the organization in the official publications of the University. - Access to campus services such as audiovisual equipment, inter-campus mail, etc. - The right to actively promote the goals, purpose, identity, programs and activities of the organization.
 Active promotion may be regarded as wearing organizational clothing or accessories, displaying organizational paraphernalia, display and/or distribution of written publicity for the organization of an event.
 Promotion includes letters or any symbols that could be associated with the group.
-This applies to any on-campus and off-campus Fontbonne associated event. - X. Clarification and interpretation of the above guidelines will be provided as needed by the Vice President for Student Affairs or his/her designee.
+This applies to any on-campus and off-campus Fontbonne associated event.

+Clarification and interpretation of the above guidelines will be provided as needed by the Dean of Students.